-Passport Health Plan by Molina Healthcare provides a comprehensive Care Management (CM) program to all members who meet the criteria for services.
-The CM program focuses on procuring and coordinating the care, services, and resources needed by members with complex issues through a continuum of care.
-Passport adheres to Case Management Society of America Standards of Practice Guidelines in its execution of the program.
+Molina Healthcare provides a comprehensive Case Management (CM) program to all Members who meet the criteria for services.
+The CM program focuses on procuring and coordinating the care, services, and resources needed by Members with complex issues through a continuum of care.
+Molina Healthcare adheres to Case Management Society of America Standards of Practice Guidelines in its execution of the program.

-The Passport case managers are licensed professionals and are educated, trained and experienced in the case management process.
-The CM program is based on a member advocacy philosophy, designed and administered to assure the member value-added coordination of health care and services, to increase continuity and efficiency, and to produce optimal outcomes.
-The CM program is individualized to accommodate a member’s needs with collaboration and approval from the member’s PCP.
-The Passport case manager will arrange individual services for members whose needs include ongoing medical care, home health care, rehabilitation services, and preventive services.
-The Passport case manager is responsible for assessing the member’s appropriateness for the CM program and for notifying the PCP of the evaluation results, as well as making a recommendation for a treatment plan.
+The Molina Healthcare case managers are licensed professionals and are educated, trained and experienced in the Case Management process.
+The CM program is based on a Member advocacy philosophy, designed and administered to assure the Member value-added coordination of health care and services, to increase continuity and efficiency, and to produce optimal outcomes.
+The CM program is individualized to accommodate a Member’s needs with collaboration and approval from the Member’s PCP.
+The Molina case manager will arrange individual services for Members whose needs include ongoing medical care, home health care, rehabilitation services, and preventive services.
+The Molina case manager is responsible for assessing the Member’s appropriateness for the CM program and for notifying the PCP of the evaluation results, as well as making a recommendation for a treatment plan.

-Members with the following conditions may qualify and should be referred to Care Management:
+Members with the following conditions may qualify and should be referred to our Case Management Department:

 - Hospitalizations (Primary Diagnoses): Psychiatric, substance abuse, admissions for controllable diseases

 - Social issues: Medical child neglect

 - Life Threatening Chronic Diseases: HIV/AIDS, Cancer, Tuberculosis

 - Members with three or more consecutive missed appointments

 - Significant impairments: hearing, vision, mobility, cognitive/mental impairments

 - Pregnant Patients